-The moment Seulgi set his foot on the bridge, a massive mounted troop came storming down the hill.
+The moment Seulgi set his foot on the bridge, an armored mounted troop came storming down the hill.
 He muttered a bitter curse and beckoned for his men to form a phalanx at their end of the bridge.
 The thundering noise of screaming soldiers and pounding horses was enough to drive any man to long for the safety of home.
-But he was a man with a mission; he had no time to succumb to his nerves and instead pounded his spear against the planks of the bridge.
-His men formed a shield wall behind him almost instantaneously..
+But he was a man with a mission; he had no time to succumb to his nerves.
+With his face set and deep brown eyes ablaze, Seulgi instead pounded his spear against the planks of the bridge.
+His men formed a shield wall behind him almost instantaneously.

-A trumpet was cut through the deafening chaos and the counter charge was ordered with Seulgi leading the front with his dreaded Yù Fēng cleaving into the first horseman he laid eyes on.
+A blaring trumpet cut through the deafening chaos, and the counter charge was ordered with Seulgi leading the front, his dreaded Yù Fēng cleaving into the first horseman he laid eyes on.
 The sounds of weapons clashing and that of wounded men crying out hammered against his ears- and the peace of the tranquil riverside.
 Seulgi shouted encouragement to his men- giving them words of courage, of honor and glory, and of home.
-The Sheng routed within the first few minutes of the clash, and the Iron Spear pushed to the other side of the river like of a nail being driven into a board.
+The Sheng routed within the first few minutes of the clash, and the Iron Spear pushed to the other side of the river like a nail being driven into a board.
 A stalwart banner rose on the flagpole in triumph, and the bridge was theirs.

-The morn was cold; it was normal considering the surrounding mountains.
-Seulgi didn't mind; in fact, the preoccupation that consumed him drove away any concern of the weather.
+The morn was cold, but it was normal considering the surrounding mountains.
+Seulgi didn't mind the temperature at all.
+In fact, the preoccupation that consumed him drove away any concern of the weather.
 He even neglected the presence of his squire who followed him out to the edge of a cliff overlooking the surrounding area.
 All around him were vast dense forests of oak and pine, a river to his left flowing westward, and a large fort directly in front of him.
 That was the target.

-Seulgi whirled around at the sound of rustling cloth with heightened awareness and killing intent; but it was only his squire who he unfortunately scared into dropping the tea that he prepared for his master.
+Seulgi whirled around at the sound of rustling cloth with heightened awareness and killing intent.
+But it was only his squire who he unfortunately scared into dropping the tea that he prepared for his master.
 They stood there in awkward silence before Seulgi made a move to pick up the fallen utensils.
-The squire followed suit, and the mess was quickly removed.
+The squire followed suite, and the mess was quickly removed.

 Seulgi, as he was rising, chuckled, "Sorry, kid.
 Didn't see you there."